 Countries would go Nick’s arriving on this date, let’s arrange a race and I’d have things like medals with my face on and massive banners and cheering stations it was incredible, like absolutely amazing.

-There’s very few people that ran the whole way with me but they kind of tag teamed really.
+There are very few people that ran the whole way with me but they kind of tag-teamed really.

 Oli: Was there any standout country.
 You said it was the people that made the trip?
 If you had three countries what would you pick?